aryanverma-04/betterfundingindia/README.md

 This project aims to develop a crowdfunding platform governed by principles promoting trust, efficiency, and innovation in the crowdfunding landscape.
 Careful planning and consideration of challenges are necessary for successful implementation.

-For more information, visit our [main website](https://betterfundingindia.netlify.app/).
+For more information, visit our [Website](https://betterfundingindia.netlify.app/).

 ## Requirements